-This course covers selections from the Greek New Testament with particular emphasis on the gospel of Matthew and the gospel of Luke.
+Together, GRW 4242 and 4253 cover selections from the Greek New Testament with particular emphasis on the gospel of Luke, Acts, 2 Corinthians, and Hebrews.
 The course may also explore readings from the Septuagint.
-Students continue vocabulary acquisition and the study of Koine Greek grammar with the added goal of improving sight-reading skills.
+Students continue vocabulary acquisition and the study of Koine Greek grammar linguistics, and discourse analysis, with the added goal of improving sight-reading skills.